Duhamel scandal: Aftermath

-The scandal was compared to a "bomb" launched on Sciences Po (Le Figaro) and to an "unpinned grenade thrown at Sciences Po" (Le Temps and Courrier International).
+The scandal was compared to a "bomb" launched on Sciences Po and to an "unpinned grenade thrown at Sciences Po".
 Olivier Duhamel, director of the National Foundation of Sciences Po, Frédéric Mion, director of Sciences Po, and other members of the board of these institutions resigned.
 It led to other scandals and a succession crisis.
 The hashtag #SciencesPorcs was also created.
 While the book and media coverage questioned Sciences Po's responsibility in covering up sexual abuse and paedophilia, the school was exonerated of the allegations.

 Camille Kouchner's book sparked a wave of reactions on Twitter under the hashtag #MetooIncest and #MeTooGay.
-Other alleged rape victims further confirmed to Le Monde Camille Kouchner's allegations.
 An investigation concerning Duhamel was opened by Paris prosecutors in January 2021 about "rape and sexual aggression against a minor".
 The scandal broke a national taboo on the abuse of minors and accelerated the advent of new child protection laws.

 In April 2021, Duhamel confessed to sexually abusing his stepson.
+On June 14, 2021, French police announced they would drop the investigation into charges of sexual aggression against and rape of a minor because the statute of limitations had expired.
+They said that, had this not been the case, the facts revealed in their investigation would have led to a prosecution.